Sputnik V COVID-19 vaccine: Slovakia

-Purchase of Sputnik V, which led to a political crisis and contributed to a fall of Igor Matovič's Cabinet was investigated by Slovak Police Force with the investigation levered against Marek Krajčí.
+The purchase of Sputnik V, which led to a political crisis and contributed to a fall of Igor Matovič's Cabinet was investigated by Slovak Police Force with the investigation levered against Marek Krajčí.
 No violation of the law was found in October 2022.

 Brazil

 On 26 April 2021, the Brazilian health regulator Anvisa rejected the use of Sputnik V, alleging a lack of consistent and reliable data and the presence of replicating adenovirus in the vaccine.
-RDIF and Sputnik V's official Twitter account said the decision may be politically motivated, pointing to a recent report by the United States government that tried to persuade Brazil to reject the vaccine.
+RDIF and Sputnik V's official Twitter account said the decision may be politically motivated, pointing to a report by the United States government stating that the Office of Global Affairs persuaded Brazil to reject the vaccine.
 Several Brazilian states in the North and Northeast regions had already signed contracts for the acquisition of more than 30 million doses.
 Anvisa attributed its decision to a number of issues with the samples provided by Gamaleya for accreditation: